-Contact the border treatment facility on (07) 5536 4714 for further information and to make an appointment for inspection and/or treatment at either the Kirra or Mt Lindesay border crossings.
+Contact the border treatment facility on (07) 5536 4714 for further information and to make an appointment for inspection and/or treatment.
 24 hours notice must be given.

 For more information on moving led and tractable stock into and within NSW, visit: